merbanan/rtl_433/README.md

   [-C native | si | customary] Convert units in decoded output.
-  [-T <seconds>] Specify number of seconds to run, also 12:34 or 1h23m45s [-E hop | quit] Hop/Quit after outputting successful event(s) [-u host:port] Connect to GPSd on the given hostname and port.
-Generally localhost:2947 [-h] Output this usage help and exit
+  [-T <seconds>] Specify number of seconds to run, also 12:34 or 1h23m45s [-E hop | quit] Hop/Quit after outputting successful event(s) [-u[=host:port]] Connect to GPSd, optionally on the given host and port.
+Default localhost:2947 [-h] Output this usage help and exit
        Use -d, -g, -R, -X, -F, -M, -r, -w, or -W without argument for more help